DanielBonder/DanielBonder/README.md

 </p>

 <h1 align="center">🌟 Daniel Bonder 🌟</h1>
-<h3 align="center">Final-year student · Passionate about data, code & teaching</h3>
+<h3 align="center">B.A. in Economics & Information Systems · Full-stack Developer & Data Analyst</h3>

 ---

 ### 📘 About Me
-🎓 Final-year student in **Economics & Information Systems**
+🎓 Graduated with a **B.A. in Economics & Information Systems** from Tel-Hai College
-👨‍🏫 I teach web development to high school students in Israel
+👨‍🏫 Experienced in teaching web development & programming to high school students in Israel
-💻 I love creating tools that turn complex data into simple, helpful solutions
+💻 Passionate about transforming complex data into simple, impactful solutions
-🚀 Always eager to learn, collaborate, and grow in tech
+🚀 Always eager to learn, collaborate, and contribute to meaningful tech projects

 ---